BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow 1.md

 ## Strengths and Weaknesses
 This section contains specific feedback about elements of your book that are immediately actionable.
 I have strived not only to explain any problems I have encountered but also to provide at least one solution you can apply to your book.

+- Build more tension, I wanted there to be a very solid reason why he had to become a coach.
+I wanted you to outline the cost of success and failure.
+The reader must understand from the start what the main characetr wants, what he thingks he must overcome to achieve it and the cost of filaure.
+- In Chapter 10 he signs a contract, there should be an element in the contract that intensifes the comnflict and tension, a cluase that ups the stakes and adds more tension overall.

 - importance of location descrtipion in world building - start small and buuld out.
 - Chapter 2 - this is made up of a number of sections, each with him looking for a new player.
 I wanted you to do something a little different.
 I wanted each of these sections to be a new chapter.
 However, you need to...
 	- Improve the world building in each chapter so the reader is getting more of a feel for the world as they read.